The following are Valentine's Day tips from the American Academy of Pediatrics (AAP). Please feel

 - As your child

-she gains in all areas of her life.
-You should help her as much as
+and abilities that she gains in all areas of her life.
+You should help her

-your older children, and use TV time as conversation time with
+TV time as one topic for conversation time with your children.
+Limit

 - Your child's

-early years.
-By taking your child to the doctor regularly for well child
+years.
+By taking your child to the doctor regularly for well child or preventive

-sleep, physical activity, and exercise throughout childhood, you help
+physical activity, and exercise throughout childhood, you help protect and

 - Help your child